 1. Enable automatic transcription for Zoom

 Otter Live Notes for Zoom enables real-time transcription in Zoom for all your meetings.
 Have your Zoom administrator approve Otter in the Zoom marketplace, and complete a one-time setup.
-Once this is done, you’ll have live transcriptions for all your future Zoom meetings automatically (try a self-guided demo in Zoom).
+Once this is done, you’ll have live transcriptions for all your future Zoom meetings automatically.

 2. Sync Zoom cloud recordings for transcription